 Sightseeing on South Caicos will take tourists on a hiking tour through the history of the tiny, quiet island without them even realizing what hit them.
 Old buildings and warehouses which once played a role in the salt industry are little more than relics of the past now, but they are great for photographs, herds of wild horses and cows roam near the near-deserted beaches, and numerous species of bird make birding a great activity any day of the week.

-You will find a small variety of beaches to choose from on and near the island.
-You can click on the beach names for a detailed article concerning that particular location.
+You will discover a handful of beaches to choose from on and near the island.
+Click on the name of the beach to get additional information concerning that section of the coast.

 Big Ambergris Cay: Named after the waxy substance that comes off the migrating humpback whales, Big Ambergris Cay is an island in the southeast area of the Turks & Caicos chain.
 Because of its relatively new popularity as a tourist area the island has a kind of wild beauty that has been virtually untouched.

 Another fun idea is to go see some of the more interesting area land formations.
-Fully natural attractions like these on South Caicos are summarized right below.
+Fully natural attractions like these on South Caicos are provided directly below.

 |Harbour||Cockburn Harbor, Southwestern part of South Caicos|